 DUI conviction results in a permanent criminal record that impacts your career and can also mean hike in car insurance premiums.
 The case can be further complicated if it involves an accident where someone is killed or injured.
 This would mean that you would be additionally tried in a civil court for damages.What to Do When Police Pulls You Over?

 - Don’t attempt to walk out of the arrest

 - Don’t acknowledge that you have been drinking or have taken drugs

-- Don’t answer any of their questions or give any statements without having your Pittsburgh DUI Lawyer by your side
+- Don’t answer any of their questions or give any statements without having a Drugged Driving Lawyer in Pittsburgh by your side

 - You weren’t driving the vehicle

 - The stop wasn’t legal and the DUI checkpoint didn’t meet standards

 - You were not impaired either by drugs or alcohol

 - The test was administered incorrectly and the equipment wasn’t calibrated